Recommendations for Authors

 Counselling and Spirituality accepts interdisciplinary research in counselling, psychotherapy (individual, couples, family and group), psychology, spirituality, mental health, ethics, and practical and/or pastoral theology.
 Each volume of the journal addresses specific themes in these areas.
 The journal is published twice a year.

 For each volume, we try to maintain a balance between theoretical and empirical papers and qualitative and quantitative research.
 The journal publishes only original texts which are academic in nature.
 We give great importance to the written quality of the manuscript.

-The journal Counselling and Spirituality publishes only manuscripts that are original and have not been published elsewhere.
+Counselling and Spirituality publishes only manuscripts that are original and have not been published elsewhere.
 Each manuscript is submitted to an anonymous peer-review process in addition to an evaluation by the editorial board.